 The open-source C-ADCP tool captures high resolution 3D flow velocity allowing the measurement of turbulence at all flow conditions and provides much higher quality data than a traditional (diverging) ADCP.
 This data will be beneficial in growing our scientific understanding and characterisation of the fluid dynamics of tidal stream sites.
 The tool has been designed to be easy to deploy and recover through the use of a deployment raft and self-recovery acoustic release system and so greatly reduces the traditional deployment costs of expensive vessel hire.

 A quarter-scale model of this tool has been deployed at one of META’s Phase 1 Quayside sites, Criterion Jetty, to test the deployment and retrieval methodology as well as some sensor testing.
 META’s quayside sites provide an unparalleled easy access and low risk area for testing marine energy equipment.
 The full-scale unit will be deployed at META’s Phase 2 open-water tidal test site, Warrior Way, in the Autumn for full operational testing of the sensors.

 Read more about the initial quarter scale testing here.

 The quarter scale C-ADCP was launched in June 2021 at the PRIMaRE Conference.
 At the conference, research assistant David Glasby and Professor Ian Masters presented a detailed overview of the tool and its application.
 The presentations can be watched in the video below.
 The slides from the presentations can also be accessed here.
 To view the slides from testing the C-ADCP at META click here.

-The full scale tool is currently being fabricated.
+The full scale tool is currently being fabricated using the local supply chain.
 This page will provide further updates on the development.